metabase/metabase/docs/users-guide/05-visualizing-results.md

 **Display**

-There's quite a bit you can do on this tab:
+There's quite a bit you can do in this tab:

 - Set the colors and labels for the series on your chart
 - Change the style of your lines for Line and Area charts, and choose whether or not to display dots on them